Area Parks & Recreation

 Thomasville is home to beautiful parks and recreational facilities.
 The following are available for reservations for weddings, reunions, and other gatherings: The Big Oak Gazebo, Thomasville Rose Garden Gazebo, Cherokee Lake Park Pavilion #1, and Francis Weston Park Pavilion.
 Additional park information is listed below.

-The Park and Amphitheater is located in the heart of Downtown Thomasville, close to the intersection of West Jackson and Stevens Streets.
+The Ritz Amphitheater and Park is located in the Bottom District of Downtown Thomasville, close to the intersection of West Jackson and Stevens Streets.
 It is available for rental and has electricity, a stage, and restrooms.
-For reservation information, please contact the Thomasville Visitors Center at (229) 228-7977.
+For reservation information click here or call (229) 227-3365.

 Location: 131 South Stevens Street